The various types of non-Hodgkin's lymphoma are divided into high-grade (fast-growing) and low-grade (slow-growing).

 Each stage is also divided into A or B. A means that you do not have symptoms of night sweats, episodes of high temperature (fevers) or weight loss.
 B means that you do have one or more of these symptoms.
 So, for example, if you have stage 2B, it means that you have two or more groups of lymph nodes affected.
 However, both are either above or below the diaphragm and you also have one or more of night sweats, fevers or weight loss.

 By finding out the type, grade and stage of the lymphoma it helps doctors to advise on the best treatment options.
 It also gives a reasonable indication of outlook (prognosis).
-See the separate leaflet called Staging and Grading Cancer for more details.
+See the separate leaflet called Stages of Cancer for more details.

 Non-Hodgkin's lymphoma treatment

 The treatment advised for each case depends on various factors such as the exact type and stage of the lymphoma.
 In particular, whether it is high-grade or low-grade, your age, your general health, the size of the affected lymph glands (lymph nodes) and which parts of the body are affected.

 Treatment may aim to cure the lymphoma.
 Some non-Hodgkin's lymphomas can be cured.
 In particular, most high-grade non-Hodgkin's lymphomas can be cured with treatment.
 Doctors tend to use the word remission rather than the word cured.
 Remission means there is no evidence of lymphoma following treatment.
 If you are in remission, you may be cured.
 However, in some cases, a lymphoma returns months or years later.
 This is why doctors are sometimes reluctant to use the word cured.